Dixie Chicks comments on George W. Bush: Apology from Maines

+Media appearances

 At their first show of the Dixie Chicks' American tour, on May 1 in Greenville, South Carolina, Maines wore a T-shirt bearing the words "Dare to Be Free".
 An anti-Dixie Chicks concert was held in a neighbouring town.
-Following death threats, metal detectors were installed at the Dixie Chicks shows and in Dallas Maines had to be escorted by police to a concert and then the airport.
+Following death threats, metal detectors were installed at the Dixie Chicks shows.
+In Dallas, Maines had to be escorted by police to a concert and then the airport.
 She installed 24-hour security outside her home, and trash was dumped outside Strayer's home.

+The Dixie Chicks appeared naked on the May 2 cover of Entertainment Weekly, covered in words and phrases ascribed to them during the controversy, including "traitors", "Saddam's Angels", "Dixie Sluts", "proud Americans", "hero", "free speech" and "brave".
+The cover further alienated fans.
+In the issue, Maines said that the Dixie Chicks had "nothing but support for the troops" and did not hate people who supported the war.
+All the band supported her, saying: "Natalie's comment came from frustration that we all shared — we were apparently days away from war and still left with a lot of questions."

 On May 21, at the Academy of Country Music Awards ceremony in Las Vegas, the Dixie Chicks' nomination for Entertainer of the Year was announced to boos.
-The award was given to Toby Keith, who had displayed a doctored photo of Maines and Iraqi president Saddam Hussein at his concerts.
+The award was given to Toby Keith, who had displayed a doctored photo of Maines and the Iraqi president, Saddam Hussein, at his concerts.
 Maines had criticized Keith the previous year, calling his music "blatantly jingoistic".
 During the Dixie Chicks' performance at the ceremony, Maines wore a T-shirt with the letters "FUTK".
 Many took this to mean "Fuck you Toby Keith"; some Dixie Chicks critics responded by wearing T-shirts bearing the letters "FUDC".
 A Dixie Chicks spokesperson said that the acronym stood for "Friends United in Truth and Kindness".
 In a 2004 interview on Real Time with Bill Maher, Maines said that she had believed that no one would understand the T-shirt.
 The performance drew further criticism from country music stations.